kipergil/awesome-clarizen/README.md

 # awesome-clarizen
-Clarizen related documents all in one place
+Clarizen related documents, trainings and web pages.
+Nothing new, just all in one place

 ### Basic Training
 - https://www.clarizen.com/education/clarizen-orientation-getting-started/